 Bourne - Beginning at 10 a.m., along Main Street in Buzzards Bay

-Cotuit - At 11 a.m. the parade will start from the Post Office and proceed down School Street and up Main Street to the Waldorf School.
+Cotuit - At 11 a.m. the parade will start from the Post Office and proceed down School Street and up Main Street to the Elementary School.

-Chatham - Chatham's parade kicks off at 9:30 a.m. and will proceed down Main Street and continue on to Veteran’s Field
+Chatham - Chatham's parade kicks off at 9:30 a.m. and proceeds along Main Street

-Falmouth - 10 a.m.
-Beginning at the Village Green, down Main Street to Peg Noonan Park
+Falmouth - The Bike & Carriage Parade begins at 10 a.m. from the Village Green, down Main Street to Peg Noonan Park

-Hyannis - Boat Parade in Hyannis harbor beginning at 1:15 p.m., then Main Street is the place to be at 4 p.m. for the Hyannis 4th of July street parade
+Hyannis - Main Street is the place to be at 4 p.m. for the Hyannis 4th of July street parade

 Orleans - Begins at 10 a.m. on Eldredge Park Way, goes along Rt.
 6A, Main Street, Rt.
 28 and back to Eldredge Park

-Provincetown - Starting at 11 a.m. at the Cape Inn, proceeding along Commercial Street
+Provincetown - Starting at 11 a.m. at the East End, Harbor Hotel, up Commercial Street to Franklin Street

-Woods Hole - This popular 4th of July parade, organized by the Marine Biological Laboratory, begins at noon on School Street and proceeds down Water Street, over the drawbridge, and ends at Waterfront Park.
+Woods Hole - This popular 4th of July parade, organized by the Marine Biological Laboratory, begins at noon and proceeds down Water Street.

 Where: Shawme Pond, Sandwich